laminlabs/lamindb/docs/arrays.md

 adata = artifact.open()
 ```

-This object is an `AnnDataAccessor` object, an `AnnData` object backed in the cloud:
+This is an `AnnDataAccessor` — an `AnnData` backed by cloud storage:

 ```python
 adata
 ```

-Without subsetting, the `AnnDataAccessor` object references underlying lazy `h5` or `zarr` arrays:
+Without subsetting, it references the underlying lazy `h5` or `zarr` arrays:

 ```python
 adata.X